Greek Life: Sigma Tau Gamma - Lemonade on the Quad

 Around Campus - General Biology II Lab

-Students in Biology Professor Christopher Picone General Biology II Lab are studying early plant forms (mosses, ferns) in the Antonucci Science Complex.
+Students in Biology Professor Christopher Picone General Biology II Lab are studying invertebrate anatomy, In this particular lab, the invertebrates being studied are earthworms and lobsters.
 The course examines principles of organismal biology.
 Topics include evolution, diversity, plant biology, and animal biology.
 The laboratory emphasizes hypothesis formation and data analysis.

 Read More